Situational Depression Symptoms and Treatment

 Behavioral approaches, like Cognitive Behavioral Therapy (CBT), are useful tools for combatting unavoidable stressors.

-Lastly, living as healthy a life as possible goes a long way toward reducing the symptoms of situational depression.
+Lastly, living a healthy life goes a long way toward reducing the symptoms of situational depression.

-• Maintaining a healthy diet of lean proteins, fish, fresh vegetables and whole grains
+• Maintaining a healthy diet of lean proteins, fish, fresh fruits and vegetables, and whole grains

-• Ensuring healthy sleep hygiene by getting 7 to 9 hours of restful sleep a night
+• Getting 7 to 9 hours of restful sleep every night

-• Fostering or maintaining supportive relationships with other likeminded people
+• Fostering and maintaining supportive relationships with other likeminded people

 • Practicing meditation, mindfulness, or yoga to calm the mind and reduce stress

-It is virtually impossible to avoid all forms of stress.
-However, acknowledging that we might be going through a difficult patch and taking the steps needed to get better will help move us through a trying time in a much more productive way.
+It’s virtually impossible to avoid all forms of stress.
+However, acknowledging that we might be going through a difficult patch and taking the steps needed to get better will help move us through a trying time in a much healthier way.

 Avoiding Other Types of Depression